KalleN98/railroad_crossing_example_with_JETANK/README.md

 **Note**:If you dont have servos you can remove those from notebook

 1. When you have those both models trained to trt models then you must put those both scripts inside the program folder and check that those model names are correct when executing program.
-2. After that you can use program to detect train or other moving object with colors which are currently blue or/and yellow.
+2. After that you can use program to detect train or other moving object with colors which are currently blue or/and yellow or movement or both, you can comment other out if you want only one option.
 3. You can change those color values and you can change stop threshold value also to trigger easier because program has very small threshold.

   **Note**: Speed values are zero so when executing program you have to adjust those speed values.
 For video I used speed gain 0.30 and steering gain 0.05.